tablackmore/viaplay-fullstack-es6/README.md

 The browser will then open automatically.
 The start up page http://localhost:3000 should display viaplays standard 404 page.
 Renedered with react via this service.

 To see some content navigate to http://localhost:3000/web-se/film/tusk-2104 or similar url.
-Replacing the film at the end with any film path from viapla site.
+Replacing the film at the end with any film path from viaplay site.

 ## Files worked on

 Given that this is taken from a boilerplate there are lots of files not written by me.
 I have triedto remove as many as possible that don't relate to the project.
-The main files I've worked on are in the src/components/*, src/routes.js, src/server.js, data/*.
+The main files I've worked on are in the [src/components/*](https://github.com/tablackmore/viaplay-fullstack-es6/tree/master/src/components), [src/routes.js](https://github.com/tablackmore/viaplay-fullstack-es6/tree/master/src/routes.js), [src/server.js](https://github.com/tablackmore/viaplay-fullstack-es6/tree/master/src/server.js), [src/data/filmInfo.js](https://github.com/tablackmore/viaplay-fullstack-es6/tree/master/src/data/filmInfo.js).

 ## Things to do